-A Letter for Elena Audience Age Range : 9 and older
+A Letter for Elena Audience Age Range : 7 and older / In Theater

 Somewhere in the countryside, on a summer morning, Frank, Lucy, and Aïcha were playing, just like every other day since school had ended.
 They encountered a squirrel’s nest, a pond, a tree trunk which they reimagined as a racer, a rock, strawberries, some hay, a ditch, a road…